-GradReady is a personal finance resource provided by UW Colleges for students who want to learn more about managing their finances.
+GradReady is a personal finance resource provided by the UW branch campuses for students who want to learn more about managing their finances.
 GradReady is comprised of three main sections that will guide you throughout your college career and beyond:

 - Paying for College

 - how to help fund your college education through completion of the FAFSA

 - introduction to federal student loans and smart borrowing

 - creating and maintaining a monthly budget, including savings strategies

 - information on off-campus living and making ends meet

 - understanding banking services and balancing your account